 The following core specialty areas provide a broad outline of the Department’s areas of excellence.
 Many of our researchers have interests that intersect and that span multiple areas and subfields.

 All societies seek to maintain a sense of social order.
 Researchers in the Sociology of Crime and Law study determinants of criminal and deviant behaviour in diverse settings.
 They also examine the social bases and influences on the legal field.

-Research faculty working in this area include: Ellen Berrey, Christian Caron, Randol Contreras, Ronit Dinovitzer, Emine Fidan Elcioglu, Philip Goodman, Joseph Hermer, Nathan Innocente, Candace Kruttschnitt, Jooyoung Lee, Ron Levi, Sida Liu, Paula Maurutto, Akwasi Owusu-Bempah, Zach Richer, Yvonne Sherwood, Chris Smith, Gail Super ,Julian Tanner, Lorne Tepperman
+Research faculty working in this area include: Ellen Berrey, Christian Caron, Ronit Dinovitzer, Emine Fidan Elcioglu, Jerry Flores, Philip Goodman, Julius Haag, Kelly Hannah-Moffat, Joseph Hermer, Nathan Innocente, Candace Kruttschnitt, Jooyoung Lee, Ron Levi, Sida Liu, Paula Maurutto, Akwasi Owusu-Bempah, Zach Richer, Yvonne Sherwood, Chris Smith, Gail Super ,Julian Tanner, Lorne Tepperman

 Ideologies about gender and the role of the family structure form some of the basic building blocks of society.
 Researchers examine the construction of gender roles, the intersectional links between gender, status, and inequality, and the gendered structure and functioning of family life.